 Kamaali Couture Facebook Page

-In 2014, F-commerce will also grow with the increasing popularity of Facebook in India, and with building of trust and effective social media engagement campaigns.
+In 2014, F-commerce will also grow with the increasing popularity of Facebook in India, and with the building of trust and effective social media engagement campaigns.

 Pony and Tails F-commerce Tab

 These e-tailers and other big e-commerce websites such as Flipkart, Jabong, Snapdeal, Myntra, Yatra, 99acres, TripAdvisor, Shopclues, etc. are spending on social media marketing and advertising, and they’re not limiting themselves to images and text, they’re also developing videos and games, and running contests to attract, engage, delight and convert.

 Almost all brands are trying every tactic in the book to reach their audience in India on social media platforms, especially on Facebook.
 In addition, many other social media platforms such as Pinterest, Vine, Instagram, Goolge+ etc. will also increase their user base in India in 2014.
 But it’s yet to be seen if brands in India will embrace these networking platforms.

 Hence, we can expect an unprecedented growth in social media users in India that will help social media marketing to experiment and become a more popular tool for branding, online selling and customer engagement among businesses/brands.

 - #4.
 Key Performance Indicators and Return on Investments

 - #5.
 Viral Video Marketing

 - #7.
 Localization

 - #9.
 Online and Social Customer Relationship Management